Four padlocks surrounding a hand with its index finger extended.

 What type of VPN is best?

-The best VPN is a reliable, no-logs service with the resources to keep up with the newest security innovations.
+The best VPN is a reliable service that doesn’t log your online activity and has the resources to keep up with the newest security innovations.

 What is the latest VPN protocol?